GraysonWalaris/Data_Processing/README.md

 export WALARIS_MAIN_DATA_PATH='/home/grayson/Documents/Tarsier_Main_Dataset/'
 ~~~

-For creating YOLO datasets from COCO json files, you will need to add one environment variable to your ~/.bashrc:
+For creating YOLO datasets or COCO dataset directory structures (moving all training images into one folder) from COCO json files, you will need to add one environment variable to your ~/.bashrc:

 ~~~bash
 export WALARIS_RESTORE_PATH='/home/$USER/walaris_dataset_restore_files'